Quentin Fottrell

+Quentin Fottrell is an Irish columnist, author, agony uncle, journalist, social diarist, and critic.

+Early life and education

+Fottrell was born in Dublin, and studied psychology in University College Dublin, and journalism in University College Galway.

+Career

-Quentin Fottrell is an Irish columnist, author, agony uncle, journalist, social diarist and critic.
-He was the Irish correspondent for Dow Jones Newswires and The Wall Street Journal from 2003 to 2011, columnist and feature writer for The Irish Times and is currently working as a journalist in New York City.
-He was born in Dublin and studied psychology in University College Dublin (UCD) and journalism in University College Galway (UCG).
+Fottrell was the Irish correspondent for Dow Jones Newswires and The Wall Street Journal from 2003 to 2011, columnist and feature writer for The Irish Times, and as of this date, was working as a journalist in New York City.